 Mix it all together with about a cup of mayonnaise and let it meld in the refrigerator over night.

 I love this.

-Diced and boiled potatoes (I diced @ 2.5 lb, very small)
+Boiled potatoes (I diced @ 2.5 lb, very small or just mash them)

 Little bit of minced or grated onion (1/4 of a small one)

 fresh parsley (lots, I used the whole bunch)

 lemon juice or vinegar (I used the juice of one large lemon)

 oil (Olive, 1/4 cup maybe?)